Shanghai Blues: Plot

-Gwok-man and Aak-suk later find a job as street performers to advertise a new gift shop.
-One day when he is performing, Aak-syu happens to come out of this shop where a besotted sugar daddy has been buying her and other young women gifts and demanding kisses in return.
-Gwok-man and Aak-suk's eyes meet; they have a strange moment in which they realise there is a bond between them.
-Aak-syu wants to meet Gwok-man, but she hurts her leg when she jumps out of a car.
-Dang-zai appears at Calendar Queen party, a rich man fuddles her, so the boss can rape her.
+Kwok-man and Uncle later find a job as street performers to advertise a new gift shop.
+One day when he is performing, Shu-shu happens to come out of this shop where a besotted sugar daddy has been buying her and other young women gifts and demanding kisses in return.
+Kwok-man and Shu-shu's eyes meet; they have a strange moment in which they realise there is a bond between them.
+Shu-shu wants to meet Kwok-man, but she hurts her leg when she jumps out of a car.
+Stool appears at Calendar Queen party, a rich man fuddles her, so the boss can rape her.
 But the wealthy old lady drinks the wine mixed with magic potions by mistake and faints on the bed in the boss's room.
-The drunken Dang-zai falls to the ground, escaped from rape.
-A power failure occurs that night, the boss mistakes the old lady for Dang Zai, and it ends with a farce.
-In the same night, Gwok-man and Aak-syu finally recognize each other.
+The drunken Stool falls to the ground, escaped from rape.
+A power failure occurs that night, the boss mistakes the old lady for Stool, and it ends with a farce.
+In the same night, Kwok-man and Shu-shu finally recognize each other.

-When Aak-syu realize that Dang-zai also love Gwok-man, she decides to leave Shanghai.
-At the last moment, Gwok-man catches up with the train, to be together with Aak-syu again.
-Dang-zai, walking away feeling sad about Gwok-man and Aak-syu's departures, meets a young woman who appears to resemble Dang-zai.
+When Shu-shu realize that Stool also love Kwok-man, she decides to leave Shanghai.
+At the last moment, Kwok-man catches up with the train, to be together with Shu-shu again.
+Stool, walking away feeling sad about Kwok-man and Shu-shu's departures, meets a young woman who appears to resemble Stool.

 Reception

-Reviewer Andrew Saroch of Far East Films wrote, "'Shanghai Blues' is, overall, superior entertainment, but by the time the end credits roll it's hard not to think of what might have been."
+Andrew Saroch of Far East Films wrote, "'Shanghai Blues' is, overall, superior entertainment, but by the time the end credits roll it's hard not to think of what might have been."

+The film was selected as one of the Top 10 Chinese films of 1984 at Hong Kong International Film Festival.